skydread1/portfolio/src/loicb/server/content/blog/blog-django.md

 ### Domain

-The blog used to be hosted at `blog.loicblanchard.me`.
+The blog used to be hosted at `blog.loicb.dev`.
 I used a CNAME record to map my personal subdomain to the Application Load Balancer's DNS.

 However I moved the blog content to my clojure SPA instead because after my AWS free tier expired, the monthly cost for hosting the blog was around $50 which was too much for a simple blog.